La Luz del Mundo: Calling of the Servants of God

 La Luz del Mundo believes its apostles are directly chosen and sent by God to "preach the will of God and Salvation".
 It believes that God called Aarón Joaquín to restore the primitive Christian Church.
-Aarón Joaquín was succeeded by his son Samuel upon his death in 1964; the latter was succeeded by his son Naasón upon his death in 2014.
+Aarón Joaquín was succeeded by his son Samuel upon his death in 1964.
+Samuel was succeeded by his son Naasón upon his death in 2014.
 Although Church leadership has remained in the Joaquín family since its founding, La Luz del Mundo maintains that succession of power is by divine calling, not by kinship.

 La Luz del Mundo teaches that it is the only true Christian church founded by Jesus Christ because it is led by Naasón Joaquín, whom it considers the only true servant of God and Apostle of Jesus Christ in this era.
 Members believe that this Apostolic authority allows them to find peace, feel close to God and attain meaning in their lives from the hopes of joining with Christ to reign with him for eternity.

 Christology

 La Luz del Mundo rejects the doctrine of the Trinity as a later addition to Christian theology.
 It believes in a "one and universal" God and in Jesus Christ, who is the "Son of God and Savior of the world" rather than part of a trinity.
 God is worshiped "by essence", whereas Jesus Christ is worshiped "by commandment."
-Moreover, by worshiping Christ they are also worshiping God through him according to their teachings.
-The Church also preaches baptism in the name of Jesus Christ for forgiveness of sins, and baptism with the Holy Spirit as confirmation from God for entrance into heaven.
+By worshiping Christ they are also worshiping God through him, according to their teachings.
+The Church preaches baptism in the name of Jesus Christ for forgiveness of sins, and baptism with the Holy Spirit as confirmation from God for entrance into heaven.